aras-p/smol-v/README.md

 - Reordering instruction opcodes so that the most common ones are the smallest values, for smaller varint encoding.
-- Encoding several instructions in a more compact form, e.g. the "typical <=4 component swizzle" shape of a VectorShuffle instruction.
+- Encoding several instructions in a more compact form, e.g. the "typical <=4 component swizzle" shape of a VectorShuffle instruction, or sequences of MemberDecorate instructions.

 A somewhat similar utility is [spirv-remap from glslang](https://github.com/KhronosGroup/glslang/blob/master/README-spirv-remap.txt).